StreetyCodes/DSHomebrewList/README.md

 # DSHomebrewList
-A DS Homebrew list to download for your DS!
+A DS Homebrew list heavaly inspired by Open Shop Channel to download for your DS!